No Win No Fee Lawyers.

 Secondly, choose a lawyer who specialises in your claim type and has won claims like yours.
 Some no win no fee lawyers will take on a range of different claims – like workers compensation claims, car accident claims and public liability claims – but the best no win no fee compensation law firms have teams that specialise in each claim type.
 The best no win no fee lawyers are also backed by a team of experts who will work together to get you the maximum compensation for your claim.

 Thirdly, choose a lawyer who will take time to get to know you personally.
-A lawyer who wants to meet with you face to face and is always available to talk will find out more about you, your injuries, and the impact your injuries have had on your life.
+A lawyer who wants to meet with you face to face or is always available to talk by phone or video call will find out more about you, your injuries, and the impact your injuries have had on your life.
 This is the only way a lawyer can really get to know you and claim everything you’re entitled to.

 Finally, avoid lawyers who charge by the hour.
-You need to be able to talk to you lawyer anytime without fear of running up a big bill.
+You need to be able to talk to your lawyer at any time without fear of running up a big bill.

-Where can I find a no win no fee lawyer in Sydney & NSW?
+Where can I find a no win no fee lawyer?